The Perfect Sacrifice

 White, Jeremy.
 The Gospel Uncut: Learning to Rest in the Grace of God. .
 WestBowPress.
 Kindle Edition.

 (Luther did not understand grace as much as he should have.
-Just read Bondage of the Will or better yet spare yourself the misery and look up some quotes from it.
-It is curious that he sings the praises of the reformers of the Catholic church.
+Just read Bondage of the Will, or better yet, spare yourself the misery and look up some quotes from it.
+It is curious that he sings the praises of the Catholic Church’s reformers.
 Does reformed Catholicism equal grace?
-Didn’t they get some much wrong themselves?)
+Didn’t they get so much wrong themselves?)

 “One of the admitted weaknesses of the early “free grace” movement I referred to in the first part of this book was simply that some proponents seemed to imply that a person could claim to receive Christ by faith and then walk away from Him or even completely reject Him without ever casting doubt upon the legitimacy of their salvation.
 I want to be clear that I am not arguing for such a position in this book.
 Every believer in Jesus will bear some kind of spiritual fruit, whether it is obviously recognizable or not.
 On this issue I agree with the free-grace proponent Dr. Joseph Dillow, who said Those who have been born again will always give some evidence of growth in grace and spiritual interest and commitment.
 A man who claims he is a Christian and yet never manifests any change at all has no reason to believe he is justified.55 Another leading proponent of the free grace position with whom I agree on this point, Dr. Charles Ryrie, also affirms every Christian will bear spiritual fruit.
 Somewhere, sometime, somehow.
 Otherwise that person is not a believer.
 Every born-again individual will be fruitful.
 Not to be fruitful is to be faithless, without faith, and therefore without salvation.56″

 (I bolded sections of this statement that are clearly Lordship in nature.
-Basically he is saying that salvation is not by grace but by works. there can be no mistake when he says every believer in Jesus will bear some kind of fruit.
+Basically, he is saying that salvation is not by grace but by works. there can be no mistake when he says every believer in Jesus will bear some kind of fruit.
 Remember that a believer is justified in Christ regardless of performance.
-He is justified regardless if people can see “fruit”.
-Why because it is not about fruit or performance.
+He is justified regardless of whether people can see “fruit”.
+Why, because it is not about fruit or performance.
 It is about Christ and His imputed righteousness.
-Hmm…not to be fruitful is to be faithless… So if there is not fruitfulness there is not salvation… Doesn’t that sound like the opposite of grace.
+Hmm…not to be fruitful is to be faithless… So, if there is no fruitfulness, there is no salvation… Doesn’t that sound like the opposite of grace?
 I wouldn’t be surprised if that quote had come from John MacArthur or Paul Washer.
-Oh but these guys aren’t like them… they are hyper grace… That’s nice but they are saying the same thing really.
+Oh, but these guys aren’t like them… They are “hyper-grace”.
+That’s nice, but they are saying the same thing, really.
 Please see my posts on MacArthur and Washer.)

 “If I am already totally forgiven for my past, present and future sins by the blood of Christ – then why do I need to confess my sin in order to receive forgiveness?”